 What is Dabke?

-Dabke, also called Dabka is a traditional Levantine folk dance across the Middle East and is performed differently in Lebanon, Palestine, Iraq, Jordan and Syria
+Dabke, also called Dabka is a traditional Levantine folk dance across the Middle East and is performed differently in Lebanon, Palestine, Iraq, Jordan, Syria and some parts of Saudi Arabia

 Is it just for men?